 Master of Arts in English

-The Department of English offers a Master of Arts in English, emphasizing balanced coursework in literature, rhetoric, composition and linguistics.
+The Department of English offers a Master of Arts (MA) in English, emphasizing balanced coursework in literature, rhetoric, composition and linguistics.
 This degree prepares students for a variety of jobs in teaching, writing, editing and related fields, as well as for more specialized PhD programs.
 The degree culminates in a master’s thesis or project that demonstrates the student’s academic achievement and preparation for professional roles or advanced study.

 Satisfy the Admissions Requirements for Graduate Degrees.